digital-asset/cn-quickstart/docs/development/002-testing.md

 - This workflow is meant to be used in **CI pipelines**.
 - The test container simply attaches to the local Docker network and runs the same suite of Playwright tests.

----

-## Writing or Extending Tests

-1. **Add new test files** under `integration-test/tests/`.
-2. Use the same structure as [`workflow.spec.ts`](../../quickstart/integration-test/tests/workflow.spec.ts), leveraging Playwright’s `test` functions and `[expect](https://playwright.dev/docs/assertions)`.
-3. If you need helper functions or page objects, place them in separate files (e.g. `helpers.ts`) and import them in your test files.
-4. Ensure that any required environment setup (like creating new example data) is handled either by a new Make target or by calls in `setup-and-run-tests.js`.

----

-## Summary

-The integration testing setup provides a comprehensive, automated way to verify that the **Quickstart** stack is functioning from end to end in a **fully isolated** ephemeral environment (`integration-test`).
-The tests ensure real-world user flows—logins, contract creation, wallet interactions, licensing—work as intended.

-Feel free to **extend** or **modify** the provided tests to cover additional scenarios, contract types, or UI components.
-Most of the complexity (Docker setup, environment building, artifact distribution) is handled for you by the Makefile and the Node.js scripting in `integration-test/setup-and-run-tests.js`.